Actindo-AG/Documentation/Payments/UserInterface/01_ListAuthorizations.md

             Click this entry to reset all unsaved changes to the settings of the selected view.
 This menu entry is only displayed if a view has been selected and any changes have been made to the view settings.--->

         - ![Publish](../../Assets/Icons/Publish.png "[Publish]") publish
             Click this entry to publish the view.
-This menu entry is only displayed if you have selected and unpublish a view.
+This menu entry is only displayed if you have selected an unpublished view.
+As long as you have not published a view, your views are visible for you only.

         - ![Unpublish](../../Assets/Icons/Unpublish.png "[Unpublish]") unpublish
-            Click this entry to unpublish the view.
+            Click this entry to unpublish the view so that it is visible only to you again.
 This menu entry is only displayed if you have selected and published a view.

         - ![Save](../../Assets/Icons/Save.png "[Save]") save
             Click this entry to save the current view settings in the selected view.
 This menu entry is only displayed if you have selected a view.